What is Program Strategy in Channel Partner Mgmt?

 - Offer tiered benefits: Reward higher-performing partners.

-- Provide comprehensive enablement: Equip partners for success.
+- Provide complete enablement: Equip partners for success.

 - Use a dedicated partner portal: Centralize resources and communication.